arbor-sim/arbor/doc/concepts/interconnectivity.rst

 .. _interconnectivity-high-level:

-High Level Network Description
+High-Level Network Description
 ------------------------------

-As an additional option to providing a list of connections for each cell in the :ref:`recipe <modelrecipe>`, arbor supports high-level description of a cell network.
+As an additional option to providing a list of connections for each cell in the :ref:`recipe <modelrecipe>`, arbor supports a high-level description of a neural network.
 It is based around a ``network_selection`` type, that represents a selection from the set of all possible connections between cells.
 A selection can be created based on different criteria, such as source or target label, cell indices and also distance between source and target.
-Selections can then be combined with other selections through set algebra like expressions.
-For distance calculations, the location of each connection point on the cell is resolved through the morphology combined with a cell isometry, which describes translation and rotation of the cell.
+Selections can then be combined with other selections through set algebra-like expressions.
+For distance calculations, the location of each connection point on the cell is resolved through the morphology combined with a cell isometry, which describes the translation and rotation of the cell.
 Each connection also requires a weight and delay value.
-For this purpose, a ``network_value`` type is available, that allows to mathematically describe the value calculation using common math functions, as well random distributions.
+For this purpose, a ``network_value`` type is available, which allows one to mathematically describe the value calculation using common math functions and random distributions.

 The following example shows the relevant recipe functions, where cells are connected into a ring with additional random connections between them: